garrynsk/gatsby-seo-starter/content/posts/2018-03-26/2018-03-26-What Are They, Monads, Angels or Demons.md

 ```

 Same with Future, List, Try and other monads in Scala.
-So, <span style="background-color: green;"> while monads in scala still abide monad laws, they can't be considered pure. </span> So, functional programming is about pure functions and side effects, but monads are completely orthogonal concepts.
+So, <span  class="underline"> while monads in scala still abide monad laws, they can't be considered pure. </span> So, functional programming is about pure functions and side effects, but monads are completely orthogonal concepts.

 So, while monads are not about purity, they still can help us with the issues we listed in the beginning of the section.